 About the Boston Brakers and Power Wheelchair Soccer

 The Boston Brakers formed during the summer of 2012 following an event hosted by the Boston Self Help Center and the United States Power Soccer Association.
-Now in their seventh year, the Boston Brakers have grown as a team and have received favorable publicity on television, newspapers, and online media.
+Since then the Boston Brakers have grown as a team and have received favorable publicity on television, newspapers, and online media.
 The team is made up of men and women, mostly from the Boston area and whose ages range from 30 to 60 years old but we’re open to others.
 Members of the team include those with spinal cord injuries, Cerebral Palsy, Muscular Dystrophy, as well as other conditions that limit strength and mobility.
 Power wheelchair soccer is competitive sport played in a gymnasium on a regulation basketball court, with two teams of four players who attack, defend, and kick a soccer ball in a manner similar to regulation soccer.

 Our Main Goals